wordpress

 27 September 2022

 This post has been a long time coming.
-I have talked about custom WordPress block creation for several years now, from blogging about converting a custom static block to a dynamic one to speaking at various conferences about why dynamic...
+I have talked about custom WordPress block creation for several years now, from blogging about registering dynamic blocks with block.json to speaking at various conferences about why dynamic blocks are awesome.

 26 August 2022